willhowes/makers_portfolio_and_notes/week_4.md

  * Since the behaviour of the project will be very different depending on what environment it is in, you would want separate databases for each environment.
  * For example, if you had a million users on your website, you would not want to use the main database for testing or development.
 When in development, you would want to use a database with just a few users.
 When testing you would want to use a blank database as you will want the database to presume that there is nothing there that was not created explicitly.

+### General
+* use cmd-d to change all variables with the same name.